 “I also always advise people to show up with a plan.
 Bring cookies, or a candle, or a book, or some other thoughtful gift, as opposed to telling them to call you if they need you.

+“This removes the pressure on the grieving person to reach out to you,” Davis Bush explains.
 “It is much better to just show up and say, ‘I am here to do whatever you need me to do.’

 “Be the one that calls and checks in once a month, and be the one that calls six months after the loss.
+A lot of people offer their support right after the death, but grief is a long process.

 “So be the one that is there six months down the road for continued support.”

-Q: How Does Grief and Loss Help Us Grow?
+How Does Grief and Loss Help Us Grow?

 “When something tragic happens, or we experience a loss that takes our breath away, it is very easy to lose track of that thought that all life is miraculous.
-It causes us to lose heart,” explains Davis Bush.

 “So I really want to emphasize that grieving is really, really hard work.
+But, the heart is resilient and the human spirit is resilient.

 “We have so many years of human history where people move forward with life after a loss,” says Davis Bush.